 2015 Spur Award for Best Western Contemporary Nonfiction, Western Writers of America

 2015 Outstanding University Press Title, American Library Association

-2014 Finalist, IndieFAB History and IndieFAB Ecology & Environment, Foreword Magazine
+2014 Silver IndieFAB History, and Bronze IndieFAB Ecology & Environment, Foreword Magazine

 “Red Light to Starboard explores how and why the Valdez crash, a rock thrown into the ecological-social pool, rippled into an ever-widening disaster, one still impacting the local environment and inhabitants — one of them Day’s fisherman husband, whose personal narrative helps to frame and anchor her study.”—Steve King, Barnes & Noble Review, Daybook column